oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ![APEXlang command output showing exported application files](images/export-to-apps.png)

-## Task 3: Import the App into your APEX workspace from VS Code
+## Task 3: Import the App into your APEX workspace from Visual Studio Code
 1. Expand the Applications folder and navigate to **vision-crm > pages**.
 Select any one of the page to open in the editor.

     ![VS code application files](images/select-page.png)